-In the U.S., the abuse of, and addiction to, prescription opioids has reached a crisis.
-What could we do better to fight the opioid epidemic?
+In the U.S., the abuse of, and addiction to, prescription opioids meant to treat pain has become epidemic.
+Are there better ways to fight the opioid crisis?

 At 28, Nikki King could rattle off the names of more than 20 former classmates from her childhood in Kentucky who had died from suicide, an alcohol-related illness, or an overdose.
 She decided to fight back.

 One important way to fight the opioid epidemic is to get people into effective treatment programs.

 King, then the manager of mental health and addiction services in Margaret Mary Hospital in Batesville, Ind., recruited support for a new drug-treatment center inside the local courthouse.
 That meant a judge could send drug offenders on probation down the hall to a program that provided job coaching, meditation training, nine hours of group therapy — and, crucially, addiction treatment.

 With the threat of jail time, the patients were more likely to show up.